darren-roberts/sportsbook/README.md

 ## Creating the database

-The project uses an embded H2 database, which will be created each time the project starts.
+The project uses an embedded H2 database, which will be created each time the project starts.

-As per the Spring docuemntation the database can be subsituted by provding a different dependency (eg MYSQL) in the pom.xml and changinthe the appropriate propeties in the ```application.properties``` file.
+As per the Spring documentation the database can be substituted by providing a different dependency (eg MYSQL) in the pom.xml and changing the appropriate propeties in the ```application.properties``` file.

 ## Running the project